-Starfish doesn't send any automatic e-mails.
+Starfish never sends automatic e-mails.
 The invitation will appear in Starfish as a pop up and can be seen when you are logged in with your Starfish account.
 If you wish to collaborate on the User Case you need to Accept the invitation.